-Bullies should no more be tolerated in politics than in our workplaces, homes, and schools.
-The more powerful the perpetrator, the swifter should be the correction.
+Bullies should be no more tolerated in politics than in our workplaces, homes, and schools.
+The more powerful the perpetrator, the swifter the correction should be.

 “Oh, honey.
 Did you…?”

 He folded me in his arms.
 “I’m so sorry.
 How awful.”